pravine9/question-bank/README.md

 Use the **Back** and **Next** buttons at the bottom of the practice page to move between questions.
 Each question number in the sidebar has a small flag icon— click it to mark that question for review.
-Flagging and your answers are saved in `localStorage` so you can revisit them later.
+Flags only last for the current session, while your answers are saved in `localStorage` so you can revisit them later.
 The progress bar in the header shows how far through the test you are.

 ### Finishing a test